developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/use/index.md

 ## Overview

 This section discusses the actions that can be taken to track devices:

-* **[Device Check-out](#devicecheckout) -** an optional feature enforcing users to scan their user barcode to gain access to the device and associate the user to the device for accountability.
+- **[Device Check-out](#devicecheckout) -** an optional feature enforcing users to scan their user barcode to gain access to the device and associate the user to the device for accountability.
-* **[Find Devices](#finddevices) -** discusses the process to find a device, even if the device has lost power (for devices with secondary BLE).
+- **[Find Devices](#finddevices) -** provides the procedure to find a device, even if the device has lost power (for devices with secondary BLE).
-* **[Decommission/Recommission Device](#decommissionrecommissiondevice) -** remove or reinstate a device from the active pool of devices.
+- **[Decommission/Recommission Device](#decommissionrecommissiondevice) -** remove or reinstate a device from the active pool of devices.
 Easily track devices that need to be removed from the pool due to repair or decommission.
-* **[Add/Edit a Note](#addeditanote) -** add device-specific comments, e.g. to identify device issues
+- **[Add/Edit a Note](#addeditanote) -** add device-specific comments, e.g. to identify device issues.

 ---

 ## Device Check-out

-[Device Check-out](../config/#devicecheckout) is an optional feature that can be enabled by the administrator.
+[Device Check-out](../settings/#devicecheckout) is an optional feature that can be enabled by the administrator.
 If enabled, the user is required to scan their barcode at the start of their work shift to check-out the device, then logout at the end of their work shift to check-in the device.
 The check-out screen is in kiosk mode, preventing the user from accessing the device until check-out is performed.
 When a device is checked-out, the user is associated with the particular device until the user checks in the device.

 ### Check-out